5/15/2024

 Lara Motadi

-Hi Lara here from ABG.
+Hi, Lara here from ABG.
 Good morning.
-It's great to see that the group's profitability has increased this quarter but the industry segment was actually down a bit year on year.
+Hi.
+It's great to see that the group's profitability has increased this quarter, but the industry segment was actually down a bit year on year.
 Could you please give some detail on the strategic initiatives that are aimed at increasing the profitability in this segment and how that work is progressing?

 speaker

 Very good question.
-And we are working through some of the same activities that we've done in the ports and maritime division for the industry division.
-Starting with the order intake process and making sure that we use all the capabilities in the whole company when we are quoting our customers.
-Making sure that we do profitable deals.
-So that's a very big focus for us.
-On top of that we are working very hard with our supply chain activities to bring down material cost but also on the product development side with cost out activities.
-On top of that we are looking into the competence and the feet on the street in our sales organization for the industry division also.
-So it's really a full 360 view of everything that needs to be done in the industry division just like we've also done in the ports and maritime division.
+And we are working through some of the same activities that we've done in the ports and maritime division for the industry division, starting with the order intake process and making sure that we use all the capabilities in the whole company when we are quoting our customers, making sure that we do profitable deals.
+So that's a very, very big focus for us.
+On top of that, we're working very hard with our supply chain activities to bring down material costs but also on the product development side with cost out activities.
+On top of that, we're looking into the competence and the feet on the street in our sales organization for the industry division also.
+So it's really a full 360 view of everything that needs to be done in the industry division, just like we've also done in the Fortune Maritime division.

 speaker